Revolutionizing Retail with Generative AI: Personalized Recommendation

 There are several ways to analyze user behavior, including:

-Search query analysis: Analyzing search queries can provide insights into a user’s interests and preferences, allowing businesses to create targeted recommendations.
+- Search query analysis: Analyzing search queries can provide insights into a user’s interests and preferences, allowing businesses to create targeted recommendations.
 For example, if a user frequently searches for vegan recipes, the system can recommend vegan cookbooks or ingredients.
+Analyzing search queries also helps businesses understand user intent, enabling them to deliver more relevant and personalized recommendations.

 The role of generative AI in personalized product recommendations